-A SSSI consent may not be required for the release if an Individual Licence from Natural England is sought first.
-If granted by Natural England in a manner consistent with section 28I of the Wildlife and Countryside Act 1981, the Licence could, pursuant to section 28P(4)(a) of that Act, provide a reasonable excuse for a person to carry out the operations specified in the licence on a Site of Special Scientific Interest without further consent from Natural England, and provided that any conditions in that licence are adhered to.
+\ A new SSSI consent may not be required for a release if an Individual Licence from Natural England or Defra is sought first.
+If granted by Natural England or Defra in a manner consistent with section 28I of the Wildlife and Countryside Act 1981, the Licence could, pursuant to section 28P(4)(a) of that Act, provide a reasonable excuse for a person to carry out the operations specified in the licence on a Site of Special Scientific Interest without further consent from Natural England, and provided that any conditions in that licence are adhered to.